 Hosting is still the #1 speed factor as confirmed by this WordPress optimization support article.

-You may be able to get inconsistent bursts of speed with certain hosts but if you want consistent speed, backed with the finest speed technology money can buy, I can only recommend Siteground.
+You may be able to get inconsistent bursts of speed with certain hosts but if you want consistent speed, backed with the finest hosting money can buy, I recommend Cloudways.
+You get a cloud server with dedicated resources that’s super responsive.

 What You Can Expect